arharris/learning_git/Data_Consolidation_documentation.md

 If you get an error message reading "could not find function," this means that R does not recognize a called function.
 There are a few common causes:

 ##### 1. A module script didn't load properly
 To keep the data consolidation script clean, many functions are contained in two separate module scripts: "consolidate_data_exports_functions.R" and "generic_functions.R".
-If either of these scripts did not load properly (this would be the first two lines of non-commented code, the "source" command), then thid error might happen.
+If either of these scripts did not load properly (this would be the first two lines of non-commented code, the "source" command), then this error might happen.
 Check the file paths on the source commands.

 ##### 2. A library didn't load properly
 If a library doesn't load properly, any functions within the library will be unavailable.
 Try running the appropriate load.libraries command again, otherwise more investigation might be needed.